aws-samples/amazon-ec2-mssql-workshop/README.md

 Workshop for building mssql always on basic availability group on window and Linux server in AWS

-Website for this workshops is available at https://ec2mssqlworkshop.com

 ## Summary of the workshop